SaintClever/Nebula-Academy/Bootcamp/1-Introduction-To-Python-Programming/07-Conditional-Statements-and-Loops/Loops.md

 **The `continue` Statement**

-The `continue` statement is used to skip the remaining code in the current iteration and move on to the next iteration.
-It allows us to bypass certain iterations based on a specific condition.
-Let's see an example:
+The  `continue` statement enables the skipping of remaining code in the current iteration and proceeding to the next iteration.
+It is useful for bypassing certain iterations based on specific conditions.
+Here is an example:

 ```python
 number = 1